Skip to content

 “It’s not a problem,” said Sharon.
 She glanced at Wallace.
 “Bertonetti and I can fill in on our side.”

-There were quiet looks all around, with everyone sensing what the real issue was and no one willing to say so flat out.
+There were quiet looks all around, with everyone sensing what the actual issue was and no one willing to say so flat out.
 Or rather, Sharon and Wallace waited until Montoya – a small man with a full head of salt and pepper hair and glasses – left the building.

 “Diego’s going to be difficult,” Wallace announced as he watched out the window as Montoya got into his car.